zeeshanali/Online-Help/docs/Errors_Troubleshooting_12_0.md

 [Top of page](#12.0)

-## <a id="12.2"></a>Running Intel® Manager for Lustre* software diagnostics
+## <a id="12.2"></a>Running Integrated Manager for Lustre* software diagnostics

-If Intel® Manager for Lustre* software is not operating normally and you require support from Intel® customer support, you may be asked to run iml-diagnostics on any servers that are suspected of having problems, and/or on the server hosting the Intel® Manager for Lustre* software dashboard.
+If Integrated Manager for Lustre* software is not operating normally and you require support, you may be asked to run iml-diagnostics on any servers that are suspected of having problems, and/or on the server hosting the Integrated Manager for Lustre* software dashboard.
 The results of running the diagnostics should be attached to the ticket you are filing describing the problem.
 These diagnostics are described next.

 **Run diagnostics**